Do you know these nights out when you have had too many shots? And the morning after, you wake up and have no idea how to get up and get your coffee?

-Some countries regulate alcohol pour sizes, the UK, for example.
-In the US and many other countries, there’s no regulation.
+Some countries regulate alcohol pour sizes.
+The UK, for example.
+However, the US and many other countries don't have such a regulation.
 But of course, there are some established standard pour sizes.
 So let's see how many oz are in a shot.

 How many ounces in a shot

 I've often seen people using shot glasses to measure pour sizes.
-It is a common belief that they're standardized to hold 1 oz of liquid.
-But as a matter of fact, they are not.
-Shot glasses usually hold between 1 oz and 2 ounces of liquid.
+It is a common misconception that they're standardized to hold 1 oz of liquid.
+But similar to a dash or a dram, they are not.
+Shot glasses usually have a volume between 1 oz and 2 liquid ounces.

-If you're about to make a cocktail and your recipe asks for a shot, it usually refers to a jigger shot.
+Also noteworthy: If you're about to make a cocktail and your recipe asks for a shot, it usually refers to a jigger shot.
 A jigger shot means 1.5 oz of liquor.
-And by the way, if you don’t have a jigger at home, I recommend getting one.
-It’s such an essential tool every household should have.

 How many ml in a shot?

-For this question, you just need to convert oz in ml.
+To answer this, you just need to convert oz into ml.
 1 oz is approximately 30ml.
 So 1.5 oz of liquor is about 45ml (to be precise, it's 44ml, but 45ml is easier to memorize), and 2 oz equals 60ml.

-The same goes for cl.
-As you might know, 1 cl is 10ml, so 1 oz equals 3 cl, 1.5 oz equals 4.5cl, and 2 oz equals 6cl.
-Once you remember this, translating amounts from oz to ml or cl is becoming a lot easier.
+The same goes for cl: 1 cl is 10ml, so 1 oz equals 3 cl, 1.5 oz equals 4.5cl, and 2 oz equals 6cl.
+Once you know that, converting amounts from oz to ml or cl becomes pretty straightforward.

 Size of a shot glass by country

 Measuring the pouring amount is essential when creating cocktails.
-If you don't measure correctly, the results will not taste good.
-In some cases, your drink will even become undrinkable.
+If you don't measure correctly, the results will be far below average.
+In some cases, your drink might even turn out unpalatable.